Rabia-Basharat/birthday-celebration-template/README.md

 ## Acknowledgments

-- Built with love using React and TypeScript
+- Built with React 18 and TypeScript for type safety
-- Inspired by beautiful birthday celebrations
+- Beautiful animations powered by Framer Motion
+- Modern styling with Tailwind CSS
 - Icons from Lucide React
-- Styling with Tailwind CSS
+- Deployed with Surge for instant sharing

 ---